dzh-a-v/dzh-a-v/README.md

 If you want to contact me, I've got some links in my profile, check them out ;)

 ___
-## Disclaimer
-The materials in this profile and my repositories are published for personal use and educational purposes only.
-Educational materials (e.g. lab assignments) are intended for learning and reference and must not be used for cheating or violating academic integrity.
+**Disclaimer**
-The author is not responsible for how third parties may use these materials.
+I am not responsible for how third parties may use educational materials in my profile.

 <!--
 **dzh-a-v/dzh-a-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.